AZAutonomous/TargetClassifier/README.md

 ## Quick Start
 The main entry point is `classify_images.py`.
 To get information about its options, run
 ```
+# Script located in root of repository
 python classify_images.py -h
 ```
 A common example usage is
 ```
+# Script located in root of repository
 python classify_images.py --dir /path/to/directory/with/images --checkpoint_dir /path/to/MODEL_CHECKPOINT.ckpt
 ```
 The script will loop continuously, processing all images of the specified format (e.g. \*.jpg) in the specified directory (including images added while it's running).
 Terminate it at any time using `Ctrl+C`.
 Processed images are moved to subdirectories of as they are processed, e.g. `/home/user/images/foo.jpg` would be moved to `/home/user/images/processed_00/foo.jpg`.
 Note that the script attempts to resolve naming conflicts by incrementing a counter, e.g. if it processes some image `/home/user/images/bar.jpg` and `/home/user/images/processed_00/bar.jpg` already exists, then it will attempt to move the processed image to `/home/user/images/processed_01/bar.jpg`, up to `.../processed_99/bar.jpg`.